-These comfortable, medical-grade silicone patches reduce wrinkles and smooth your face by creating a special environment between your skin and the silicone.
-First, they draw moisture into the surface level of your skin, causing it to fill and smooth itself.
-Second, they encourage collagen production, boosting skin elasticity and firmness.
+These comfortable, medical-grade silicone patches reduce the appearance of wrinkles and smooth your face by creating a special environment between your skin and the silicone.
+They draw moisture into the surface level of your skin, causing it to fill and smooth itself.

 Put them on before you hop into bed for the night after cleansing your skin, and then take them off in the morning.
 It’s as simple as that!

 Of course, no one but you and your dermatologist can decide what treatment is right for you.
 But now that you know the risks of microneedling, we’ll tell you five ways microneedling could help you.

 When we talk about “rejuvenating” skin, we mean building new collagen and elastin, tightening up your skin, and reducing the appearance of large pores and fine lines.

 Microneedling rejuvenates skin through the healing process that happens after the “injury” of those tiny needles.

 2) Reduce The Appearance Of Scars

 Microneedling can reduce the appearance of unsightly scarring.

 In a study titled Microneedling Therapy in Atrophic Facial Scars: An Objective Assessment, 34 out of 36 microneedle patients “achieved a reduction in the severity of their scarring by one or two grades.
 More than 80% of patients assessed their treatment as ‘excellent’ on a 10-point scale.”